 But if you really want to boost your learning, you can get more out of French subtitles with FluentU.
-This innovative tool offers real-world French videos (like movie trailers, commercials, inspiring talks, news clips and more) that have been transformed into interactive language learning experiences.

 Each video comes with clickable subtitles you can use to get in-context definitions and native pronunciations for any word you don’t recognize.
 No need to pause your video and flip through a dictionary!
 It’s all built in.
 You’ll also get pointed to other videos that use the word you’ve clicked on.